pg_basebackup - take a base backup of a PostgreSQL cluster

 The backup is made over a regular

-connection, and uses the replication protocol.
+connection that uses the replication protocol.
 The connection must be made

-connection.
+must permit the replication connection.
 The server must also be configured

-set high enough to leave at least
+set high enough to provide at

 There can be multiple

-s running at the same time, but it is
+s running at the same time, but it is usually

 better from a performance point of view to take only one backup, and copy